MicheleTobias/workshop-photogrammetry/README.md

 ## Which Dataset?

-Thinking about the question you want to answer, what properties should your photo dataset have?
+The dataset you choose to work with should have similar properties to the dataset requirements you outlined in Step 1 where you defined the question you want to answer.
+The first choice you'll need to make is whether you need to work with an existing dataset, collect your own data, or do a combination of both options.

 Academics: now is the time to start your literature review.
 Understanding your target system well will help you answer these questions and also know what other people have tried before you.